Victoria-Pinzhen-Liao/Functional-Programming/README.md

 - Higher-level abstractions

 Morden
--  It’s an effective tool to handle concurrency and parallelism, on every scale
+- It is an effective tool to handle concurrency and parallelism on every scale
 - Our computers are not Van-Neuman machines anymore.
 They are parallel

 ### Coding Example